presnick/ProgramsInformationPeople/_sources/UsingRESTAPIs/cachingResponses.rst

     The function ``requestURL`` can be useful in some other situations as well.
 Notably, when a call to requests.get() fails, and you don't know why, call that function to print out the url to see exactly what it is.
 You can then copy and paste it into a browser, edit the URL and test that, and thus see what change might be needed to your request parameters.
 This was discussed in a :ref:`previous chapter<debug_urls_chap>`.

 The code below implements the caching pattern described above.
-You should look through it and ensure that you have a high-level understanding of it.
-Don't worry about understanding all the details of the code -- it uses some patterns and details that you have not learned about yet, in order to make API requests easier for you.
-But you should be able to describe its purpose in a couple sentences, and understand why it will be useful.

 .. sourcecode:: python

     def canonical_order(d):
         # This function accepts a dictionary as input and returns a sorted list of tuples that represent its key-value pairs.
         alphabetized_keys = sorted(d.keys())
-        return [(k, d[k]) for k in alphabetized_keys] # You will learn this pattern for creating a list later.
+        # accumulate key-value pairs, in order of alphabetized keys
+        res = []
+        for k in alphabetized_keys:
+            res.append((k, d[k]))
+        return res

     def requestURL(baseurl, params = {}):
         # This function accepts a URL path and a params diction as inputs.
-        # It calls ``requests.get`` with those inputs,
+        # It calls requests.get() with those inputs,
-        # organizes the keys in a canonical order using the fxn above,
+        # organizes the keys in a canonical order using the function above,
         # and returns the full URL of the data you want to get.
         req = requests.Request(method = 'GET', url = baseurl, params = canonical_order(params))
         prepped = req.prepare()